-It's not for every day, but when the occasion calls for horror makeup, get your cosmetics out and let your creativity fly.
+It's not for everyday, but when the occasion calls for horror makeup, get your cosmetics out and let your creativity fly.
 From a realistic zombie to a scary clown, dramatic Halloween-style looks are easy to create once you know how.

 Applying Basic Horror Face Makeup

 Your makeup look can vary widely.
-You can go for a light application, which may only take minutes, or you can go all out in creating a brand new face, which may take hours.
+You can go for a light application, which may only take minutes, or you can go all out in creating a brand-new face, which may take hours.
 The more involved your horror makeup, the more likely you'll need stage paint or a special kit.
-Regular makeup is fine, but may not last as long, so if you're planning to play a character all night long, you'll want makeup that lasts.
+Regular makeup is fine, but may not last as long.
+If you're planning to play a character all night long, you'll want makeup that lasts.

 This is an area where detail counts.
-It can make or break your scary look.
+Eye makeup can make or break your scary look.
 You'll probably veer toward dark colors when creating a horror look around the eyes.
-Good color choices include black, charcoal gray, indigo, violet and even red or pink.
+Good color choices include black, charcoal gray, indigo, violet, and even red or pink.

-Light-colored eyes contrast well with dark colors, but some people go even further by wearing colored contact lenses in unnatural colors especially for the occasion.
+- Light-colored eyes contrast well with dark colors, but some people go even further by wearing colored contact lenses in unnatural shades especially for the occasion.

 - Suck in your cheeks to identify the hollow part.
 This is where you'll apply your makeup.